 The SMF initiates SM Policy Association establishment with the PCF.
 The SMF provides Satellite backhaul category, and/or dynamic satellite backhaul delay control request to the PCF, if it received from the AMF.

 The PCF generates and provides to the SMF, the PCC rules with the Policy Control Request Trigger.
-In the Policy Control Request Trigger, the PCF request to the SMF to interact again when the SMF is aware of the QoS(s) fulfilled in the selected UPF by performing GTP-U path monitoring in the available UPFs.
+In the Policy Control Request Trigger, the PCF requests to the SMF to interact again when the SMF selects an UPF for the PDU Session by performing GTP-U path monitoring in the available UPFs, and it is aware of the QoS(s) fulfilled in the selected UPF.

+Editor's note: It is FFS how the PCF requests to the SMF to inform the QoSs which can be fulfilled in the UPF before UPF selection.
+The proper name of parameters can be further studied.

 The SMF initiates GTP-U path monitoring as specified in clause 5.33.3.3 of TS 23.501 [2] with the available UPFs.
 Based on the measured backhaul delay received from the available UPFs and the PCC rules received from the PCF, the SMF selects an UPF for the PDU Session.

-After UPF selection, the SMF verifies the QoS rule(s) fulfilled in the UPF (e.g. the measured backhaul delay received from the UPF is fulfilled the CN PDB), and initiates SM Policy Association modification with the PCF due to the PCRT received in step 3 is met.
+After UPF selection, the SMF verifies the QoS rule(s) fulfilled in the UPF (e.g. the measured backhaul delay received from the UPF is fulfilled the PDB), and initiates SM Policy Association modification with the PCF due to the PCRT received in step 3 is met.

 Based on received backhaul network delay measurement information, the PCF evaluates the provided PCC rules and decides whether to adjust the PCC rules.
 The PCF provides PCC rules (if it needs to be updated), and the Policy Control Request Trigger of ‘QoS Monitoring information for dynamic satellite backhaul delay control’ information.
 This ‘QoS Monitoring information for dynamic satellite backhaul delay control’ information includes the information in ‘QoS Monitoring for URLLC’ as specified in Table 6.3.1 of TS 23.503 [4], and may provide additionally ‘Threshold Values’.
 According this information, the SMF reports to the PCF when the backhaul network delay exceeds the threshold value.

+Editor's note: It is FFS whether and how the measured delay can be reported to PCF by event triggered based.

 SMF performs N4 Session Establishment/Modification as specified in clause 4.3.2.2 of TS 23.502 [3].

 SMF provides to the RAN, the QoS Monitoring Indication, QoS Monitoring reporting frequency, and QoS Monitoring Threshold value, which are derived from the PCC rule information received in step 7, via AMF by invoking Namf_Communication_N1N2Message Transfer.

+Editor's note: It is FFS whether QoS Monitoring for dynamic satellite backhaul delay needs to be performed in RAN side.

 The AMF sends N2 PDU Session Request to the RAN as specified in clause 4.3.2.2 of TS 23.502 [3]..